Sheriff: Pastor dead, 2 hurt in shooting at Texas church

 Authorities had been using dogs and drones to search for the man late Saturday in woods near Winona following a car chase, and the pastor of the nearby Starrville Methodist Church discovered him hiding in a church bathroom Sunday morning, Smith County Sheriff Larry Smith said at a news conference.

-Smith declined to say why authorities had been searching for the man.
+Smith said police were initially pursuing the man because he was suspected of brandishing a shotgun through the sunroof of a Volkswagen Jetta he was driving Saturday.
+Authorities believe the suspect, identified as 21-year-old Mytrez Deunte Woolen of Marshall, Texas, broke into the church after police had left the area around 2 a.m.
+Sunday.

-The pastor drew a gun and ordered the man to stop, Smith said, but the man grabbed the weapon and began shooting with it.
-The pastor was killed, a second person was injured by gunfire and another was hurt in a fall.
+Pastor Mark Allen McWilliams, 62, drew a gun and ordered Woolen to stop, Smith said, but Woolen grabbed the weapon and began shooting with it, Smith said.
+McWilliams was killed, a second person was injured by gunfire and another was hurt in a fall.

-The man stole the pastor’s vehicle and fled east before being arrested by deputies in nearby Harrison County, Smith said.
-He said the man was hospitalized Sunday afternoon with gunshot wounds to his hand, but that it’s unclear when he was shot.
+Woolen then stole the pastor’s vehicle and fled east before being arrested by deputies in nearby Harrison County, Smith said.
+He said Woolen was hospitalized Sunday afternoon with gunshot wounds to his hand, but that it’s unclear when he was shot.

-Smith declined to identify the pastor, the other people injured or the suspect.
-The sheriff said the shooting suspect will likely face a capital murder charge.
+Woolen was charged with multiple felony assault and capital murder.
+He’s being held at Smith County Jail, and bond is set at $3.5 million.

 The shooting was reported around 9:20 a.m., and there were no services going on at that time, said Sgt.
 Larry Christian, of the sheriff’s office.
 Smith said the pastor, his wife and two other people were in the church at the time.